awmacpherson/SWIPs/SWIPs/swip-35.md

 ### Backward compatibility

-Due to secondary addresses, the new chunktype we define, as well as  parameters relating to insurance requirements within a core protocol, implementing this swip will break the **backard compatibility** with earlier vrsik .
+Due to secondary addresses, the new chunktype we define, as well as  parameters relating to insurance requirements within a core protocol, implementing this swip will break the **backard compatibility** with earlier versions.

 ## Copyright